ChanghyunKim-sjsu/FA2026_CMPE-255-Data-Mining/Assignment1/README.md

 ## Project Overview

-This project explores the Kaggle **House Prices: Advanced Regression Techniques** dataset using ChatGPT as an AI-assisted data science tool.
+This project analyzes the Kaggle **House Prices: Advanced Regression Techniques** dataset using ChatGPT as an AI-assisted data science tool.

-The goal is to understand the housing dataset, perform exploratory data analysis, preprocess the data, train multiple regression models, compare their performance, and identify the most important factors affecting house prices.
+The goal of the project was to understand the housing dataset, perform exploratory data analysis, preprocess the data, train multiple regression models, compare their performance, and identify the most important factors affecting house prices.

-The full data science workflow was completed interactively with ChatGPT, including explanations, code generation, result interpretation, and model comparison.
+The workflow was completed interactively with ChatGPT, including code generation, explanations, result interpretation, and model comparison.

----

 ## Dataset

 **Dataset:** Kaggle House Prices: Advanced Regression Techniques
 **Target Variable:** `SalePrice`

-The training dataset contains:
+The training dataset used in the analysis contains:

 - 1,460 rows
 - 81 columns